tamarabarnes/ISK1001-Assessment_3/feedbacklog.md

 Action Taken: All improvements suggested were implemented.
 Status: Completed

-20. Date: yyyy-mm-dd
+19. Date: 2025-10-24
-Contributor: Name
+Contributor: Zali
-Area of Feedback: [feat: (new feature), fix: (bug fix), docs: (documentation), style: (code style), refactor: (code refactoring), or test: (tests) to categorize commits. ]
-Observation / Issue: Brief summary of your feedback
-Suggested Improvement: Brief summary of your suggestion Action Taken: Brief summary of team action for the issue.
+Area of Feedback:  READ ME,docs (documentation)
+Observation / Issue: Overall the work is great, clear and easy to understand how to partake in the game.
+Its a really cool app.
+Something that could be an addition is a gif or more grabs of the game in motion to give as assets - to give users understanding of all the rules/ways of playing.
+Suggested Improvement: Addition of more screengrabs of game in use.
+Action Taken: All visual enhancements were presented and will implemented in the future.
-Status: [Pending / Completed]
+Status: Completed